WeiqiJust/CHER-Ob/Readme.md

 ##Install

+CHER-Ob supports the platform of windows and Mac OS X, and user can run the executable file to finish installation.
+The executable files are named as `setup`  under specific folder for each platform in `software`.

+##Build

-CHER-Ob is currently supplied as pre-built binaries for windows.
+CHER-Ob is currently supplied as pre-built binaries for windows and Mac OS X

 ###Prerequisites
 - Qt